SAKI HOME | TOOLKIT | WEBINARS | VIRTUAL ACADEMY

 Dr. Strom has led numerous, large-scale, complex projects in policing and forensic science, including research focused on unsubmitted and backlogged evidence.
 For the SAKI TTA, he oversees and guides the TTA team to meet the SAKI TTA objectives.

-Ms. Rodriguez provides insight to advanced DNA forensics testing strategies and leads the creation of TTA materials associated with advanced testing strategies, including forensic genetic genealogy, in support of cold case sexual assaults, sexually motivated homicides and cold case violent crime.
+Ms. Rodriguez oversees the development and delivery of TTA resources for SAKI Purpose Area 4 and 6 grantees.
+With extensive expertise in applying advanced DNA forensics to criminal investigations, she leads the creation of materials on advanced testing strategies, including the application of forensic genetic genealogy, to support cold case sexual assaults, sexually motivated homicides, and other violent cold case crimes.

 • Amanda Young, Training Director

-Ms. Young oversees the planning, coordination, and execution of all SAKI TTA trainings, both virtual and in-person.
-This includes cost reporting activities, identification of topics and presenters, development of promotional materials, and coordination/oversight for printed materials (in-person events) and virtual hosting platforms (virtual events).
+Ms. Young is responsible for the planning, coordination, and execution of all SAKI TTA trainings, both virtual and in-person.
+Her duties include cost estimation and reporting activities, identifying and developing topics, engaging presenters, creating promotional materials, and overseeing printed materials for in-person events as well as virtual hosting platforms for online events.

-Mr. Williams oversees the planning and development of external communications and resources including the SAKI website, SAKI social media accounts, briefs, virtual working groups, and webinars.
+Mr. Williams oversees the planning, development, and dissemination of external communications and TTA resources including the SAKI website, SAKI social media accounts, written briefs, virtual working groups, and webinars.

-• SAKI Training and Technical Assistance Regional Teams
+• SAKI Training and Technical Assistance Site Engagement Team

 AEquitas